bianca9901/hangman/README.md

 ## Deployment

 The project was deployed to Heroku.
-The project can be accessed by this link.
+The project can be accessed by [this](https://the-hangman-game-f82c19cb0385.herokuapp.com/) link.

 To run this project locally:

 1. This project requires Python to be installed.
-Click [here](https://www.python.org/) to download.
+If you don't have Python, click [here](https://www.python.org/downloads/) to download.
 2. This project contains Python packages and dependencies.
 Therefore, you need to install pip.
-To Install pip you type `sudo apt install python3-pip` in your terminal.
+You can install pip by opening your terminal and pasting this `sudo apt install python3-pip` in your terminal.
-3. Clone this repository by opening your terminal and pasting this `git clone https://github.com/bianca9901/hangman.git`
+3. Clone this repository by pasting this `git clone https://github.com/bianca9901/hangman.git` in your terminal.

 To deploy to Heroku: